Being an environmental representative in middle school or high school: What can you do?

 To explore the experiences and perspectives of eco-delegates, interviews were conducted with 22 middle and high school students during the 2021–2022 school year in a variety of school settings.

-Regardless of their grade level, the student environmental representatives surveyed feel a sense of responsibility and want to take action at their schools to “help/protect the planet” by engaging their classmates and the adults around them: “I try to get my family involved in all the activities at school” (middle school student).
+Regardless of grade level, the student environmental representatives surveyed feel a sense of responsibility and want to take action at their schools to “help/protect the planet” by engaging their classmates and the adults around them: “I try to get my family involved in all the activities at school” (middle school student).

 The lack of reflection on the actions taken, as observed among the students interviewed, might suggest that the program is part of a non-“critical” approach to education, in which students are merely receptacles for the behavioral prescriptions of the school system.